kanoacle/Recursive-Factorial-Algorithm/README.md

-# Recursive-Factorial-Algorithm
+# Recursive Factorial Algorithm

+### Purpose
-A recursive algorithm to find the factorial of a given input number.
+I am going to implement an algorithm to find the factorial of a given number.
+A factorial is defined as follows:

+The product of all positive integers less than or equal to a given number.

+Ex. factorial(4) //4 * 3 * 2 * 1 = 24